 Determining which fire wall is best suited to your construction requirements is best left to the experts.
 This is because the location of the wall plays a big part in the type of fire wall you will need; an external fire wall requires different provisions to an interior one.

-You should consult with a professional building inspector during the construction process, or when first purchasing your new home, to ensure your property meets the maximum fire safety standards for you and your family.
+You should consult with your builder during the construction process to ensure your property meets the maximum fire safety standards for you and your family.